One person's dream, built by a community.

 Six months after the announcement of the Museum, Asper passed away.
 But his family and the Friends of the Canadian Museum for Human Rights carried on his mission to establish an iconic site where human rights education and discussion could take place.

-Asper and supporters announce their plans to erect the Museum at The Forks, making it the first national museum built outside of the nation’s capital.
+Asper and supporters announce their plans to erect the Museum at The Forks.

 Friends of the Canadian Museum for Human Rights launch one of Canada’s largest‐ever juried architectural competitions, with entries from 63 firms across 21 countries.
 The competition is won by distinguished architect Antoine Predock.